kargrafim-25/NTL-project/RENDER_ENVIRONMENT_VARIABLES.md

 - **NODE_ENV**: Must be set to "production" for production deployment
 - **FRONTEND_URL**: Update this to match your actual Render app URL
 - All API keys should be kept secure and not committed to version control
+- **Replace all placeholder values** with your actual credentials before deployment

 ## Security Considerations